Configuring Automation for a workload

 weekly: 6 # Allows automation to increase memory limit up to 6 times per week

-Automating workloads with the specific type
+Automating workloads with a specific type

 DaemonSet